Persist LocalDateTime, ZonedDateTime & Co with Hibernate

 Conclusion

-Hibernate started supporting classes of the Date and Time API in version 5.
-Hibernate 5.0.x and Hibernate 5.1.x were still based on Java 7 and required an additional jar file to support any Java 8 features.
-But since Hibernate 5.2, the support for the Date and Time API is part of the hibernate-core module.
+Hibernate 5.0 and Hibernate 5.1 were still based on Java 7 and required an additional jar file to support any Java 8 features.
+Since Hibernate 5.2, the Date and Time API support is part of the hibernate-core module.

 Hibernate handles the classes of the Date and Time API as BasicTypes.
 This makes them even easier to use than the old java.util.Date.
 You no longer have to add any additional annotations to define the JDBC type to which you want to map it.
-And Hibernate also supports a few more date types than required by the JPA specification.
+Hibernate also supports a few more date types than required by the JPA specification.

 13 Comments